fabioparra/TypeScriptExtJSEmitter/README.md

 A fork of Typescript 1.0.3 that emits classes in a way that ExtJS understands.

+#####There is a new project  with TypeScript 1.4 support: https://github.com/fabioparra/TypeScript

 ##Why?

 The Javascript emitted by the Typescript compiler is not compatible with the ExtJS class system.
 ExtJS requires classes to be defined using syntax like `Ext.define(CLASSNAME, MEMBERS);` but Typescript emits code based around prototypes.